 What Heat Source Should I Use?

-The best heat sources will be ones that offer consistent, dry heat, such as a hot gas gun, or by placing the wire and connection in an oven if possible.
-In a pinch, you can use other heat sources, such as a torch flame, but that should be done with extreme care and only if you have no other option for shrinking the tubing.
-Open flames and other focused heat sources have the potential to melt the tubing, unevenly shrink it, over shrink it, and cause other damage, some of which may not be obvious until the connection is put to heavy use.
+The best heat sources will be ones that offer consistent, dry heat, such as a heat gun, or by placing the wire and connection in an oven if possible.
+Avoid using open flame sources.
+Open flames and other focused heat sources have the potential to melt the tubing, unevenly shrink it, over-shrink it, or cause other damage, some of which may not be obvious until the connection is put to heavy use.

-First, strip away any worn insulation or other material from the wire.
-This will ensure the best possible seal.
-If you need to shift the sleeve over a connection and it's a tight fit, use only a silicon-based lubricant to move the sheath.
+First, strip away any worn insulation or other material from the wire to ensure the best possible seal.
+If you need to shift the sleeve over a connection and it's a tight fit, use a silicon-based lubricant to move the sheath.
 Anything else may corrode the wire or damage the sleeve.
-Heat the sleeve consistently and with a broad-based heat source so that it shrinks evenly, and keep a careful eye on the shrinking so that you don't over shrink the material or otherwise damage it.
+Heat the sleeve consistently and with a broad-based heat source so that it shrinks evenly, and keep a careful eye on the shrinking so that you don't over-shrink the material or otherwise damage it.

-Heat shrink protection is a handy and simple technique that any member of your fleet can use to make quick and effective repairs.
+Heat shrink protection is a handy and simple technique that any member of your team can use to make quick and effective repairs.
 It's always a good idea to have some available, and you'll want to make the right choice for your application.
 See the options at Waytek’s heat shrink products page.